JaWitold/Software-Engineering-Lab-in-Cybersecurity/README.md

 Choose one account and it's private key and replace it in the `.env` file.

-> Note: It is not necessary to use Ganache, every other provider could be used, you juste need to change the `.env` variable **PROVIDER**.
+> Note: It is not necessary to use Ganache, every other provider could be used, you juste need to change the `.env` variable **PROVIDER_URL**.

 Open a shell in the python container :
 ```bash